ocasazza/csync/docs/architecture.md

 1. User provides a Confluence URL and local destination
 2. CLI layer parses arguments and initializes components
-3. Sync engine determines what to pull based on the URL
+3. Sync engine builds a complete tree of pages to sync
-4. API client fetches page content and metadata
+4. Sync engine compares the tree with local metadata to create a sync plan
+5. Sync engine executes the plan, handling renames, updates, and new pages
-5. Storage layer saves content and metadata to the file system
+6. Storage layer saves content and metadata to the file system
-6. Process repeats recursively for child pages if enabled

 ### Push Operation

 1. User provides a local source directory and Confluence URL
 2. CLI layer parses arguments and initializes components
 3. Sync engine reads local content and metadata
+4. Sync engine builds a tree of local pages to push
+5. Sync engine compares with remote pages to create a sync plan
-4. API client creates or updates pages in Confluence
+6. Sync engine executes the plan, creating or updating pages in Confluence
-5. Process repeats recursively for child pages if enabled

 ## Configuration